-- Maintain the drive for continuous improvement by improving the quality of learning leading to high levels of student attainment and achievement at all levels and for all groups of students. - Continue to focus on improvements in teaching and learning so that all teaching is at least good and much of it outstanding. - To further raise attainment at Key stage 4 by focusing on strategies to stretch all students of all abilities, to ensure that our results on all measures continue to rise. - To review our assessment and target setting strategies, ensuring that our assessment of students work is accurate, formative and that feedback is high quality.
-Ensure that all students are aware of aspirational target grades and the strategies needed to secure them. - Ensure that the school operates within its budget, and in the light of increasing financial constraints, plan judiciously to secure the most effective use of resources so that educational standards continue to improve while maintaining a strong financial position.
-This will entail aiming to maintain a surplus to insure the School against future financial pressure and so that improvement can be made to the establishment of the school. - To build a new Multi-Use Games Area and Main Entrance to facilitate expansion to 8 form entry safely, on time (August 2016) and within budget.
+- Maintain the drive for continuous improvement by improving the quality of learning leading to high levels of student attainment and achievement at all levels and for all groups of students.

+- Continue to focus on improvements in teaching and learning so that all teaching is at least good and much of it outstanding.

+- To further raise attainment at Key stage 4 by focusing on strategies to stretch all students of all abilities, to ensure that our results on all measures continue to rise.

+- To review our assessment and target setting strategies, ensuring that our assessment of students work is accurate, formative and that feedback is high quality.
+Ensure that all students are aware of aspirational target grades and the strategies needed to secure them.

+- Ensure that the school operates within its budget, and in the light of increasing financial constraints, plan judiciously to secure the most effective use of resources so that educational standards continue to improve while maintaining a strong financial position.
+This will entail aiming to maintain a surplus to insure the School against future financial pressure and so that improvement can be made to the establishment of the school.

+- To build an extension to the Sixth Form Centre and create 2 additional Science laboratories to facilitate expansion to 8 form entry safely, on time (December 2018) and within budget

-The key specific strategic activities for 2016/17 are:
+The key specific strategic activities for 2017/18 are: